karatelabs/intellij-plugin/README.md

 Once signed-in you can work offline.
 You can always open this settings page to see how many days are left in your session.

 If you need an [offline license](#offline-license) because of strict security or other restrictions in your environment, please [contact us](https://www.karatelabs.io/contact-us).
+Please note that this is only for existing customers.

 ## Run From Editor
 You can right-click a `*.feature` file in the explorer or within the editor and run it.
 An IntelliJ [run-configuration](#run-configurations) will be created which you can customize later if needed.